erSubhashThapa/100daysofcode/r1-log.md

    Yesterday I coded more after I posted to my log.
 I did more with my **#100daysofCode Twitter Participants** project.
 Today I continued with that and took a break from my **Pomodoro** App.
 I did get an answer to my Pomodoro questions on [stackover flow](https://stackoverflow.com/questions/54949659/white-line-appears-at-end-of-gradient-filled-div-at-specific-browser-widths).
 The line was due to a rounding issue. basically it's doing a percentage of width that has a decimal and sometimes rounding it up, sometimes down, not sure exactly.
 The trick to fixing it is to set the background size slightly bigger than the div, `background-size: 100% 101%;`

-   ![screenshot](log_imgs/twitter3_02.gif)

 - **#100daysofCode Twitter Participants:**

    I got this project pretty far.
 It's usuable but the design isn't great.
 I need to redo the layout so I have more space for instructions.
-I haven't put it on git hub yet, but I probably will after all the instrucitons are done.
+I haven't put it on git hub yet, but I will after the instrucitons are done.

+   You can see how someone might use it in the video below. in this example, I used it to find out how many people started #100days of code the same day as me: I enter a date (march 1st) and the day of #100DaysOfCode (60th) because I was on my 60th day yesterday.
+The program outputs 3 string queries to search on twitter: one for the day entered, one for the supposed start day for these people, and the end day for them.

+   I copied the _'start day'_ string query to see how many people started the same day as me.
+I searched the string query on twitter.
+I selected the 'latest' tab.
+Scrolled all the way down so all the tweets loaded.
+Then I used the console to find the number of people who started with me, using code I saved on the project UI for easy copying.

+   ![screenshot](log_imgs/twitter3_02.gif)

 ## Day 60
 ### 3/1/19